 Make Mobile Content Easy-to-Digest

-He told us that “easy to consume” content is the wave of the future, as more and more people spend their online hours casually browsing mobile devices:
+Many forward thinking bloggers tell us that “easy to consume” content is the wave of the future, as more and more people spend their online hours casually browsing mobile devices:

 “We’re seeing an emergence of infographics and motion graphics.
 We’re going towards an age of data consumption and we need to make it as easy to consume as possible, because people’s attention span is so low.
 To captivate that short attention span, you have to have very, very compelling content that’s very easy to consume.”